Panasonic LX100 II vs Pentax K-50

 It is notable that the LX100 II offers wifi support, while the K-50 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The LX100 II is a recent model that features in the current product line-up of Panasonic.
-In contrast, the K-50 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the K-50 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-50 was succeeded by the Pentax K-70.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Pentax websites.
+Further information on the features and operation of the LX100 II and K-50 can be found, respectively, in the Panasonic LX100 II Manual (free pdf) or the online Pentax K-50 Manual.

 So what conclusions can be drawn?
 Is the Panasonic LX100 II better than the Pentax K-50 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.